lorena-ssi/livinglab-doc/docs/1_network/livinglab-node/deployLivingLabNode.md

 This is the documentation to deploy a substrate regulator node on the Livinglab Testnet

+> If you need more information you can ask our support team: `tech-support@caelumlabs.com`

 # Requirements

 - Knowledge about Docker, Kubernetes and Helm